Wear it Purple Day

-Wear it Purple Day is an annual LGBTIQA+ awareness day especially for young people, based in Australia.
-Supporters wear purple to celebrate diversity and young people from the LGBTIQA+ community.
+Wear it Purple Day is an annual LGBTQIA+ awareness day especially for young people, based in Australia.
+Supporters wear purple to celebrate diversity and young people from the LGBTQIA+ community.

 The Day is organised by Wear it Purple, a student run, not-for-profit organisation, providing presentations and workshops.

 Businesses, councils, schools, community groups and clubs can participate by wearing purple and hosting events.

 History

 It is celebrated on the last Friday in August each year in Australia and was launched in 2010.
 Previous years have celebrated the day in September or October.
 The day was co-founded by Katherine Hudson and Scott Williams, when Hudson was in high school and Williams was in the first year of university.
 Hudson graduated from Burwood Girls High School in 2011, which was later a site of controversy due to the Wear it Purple Day events involving screening the film Gayby Baby.

 Wear it Purple Day was created in response to the suicide of New Jersey teen Tyler Clementi.